 The Enfield Society

 This society was founded in 1936.
-It has about 2000 members and is one of the most active amenity societies in the country.
+It has over 2000 members and is one of the most active amenity societies in the country.
 The Enfield Society has a record of vigorous action in defence of the local environment by practical conservation and campaigning.

 Forty Hall Estate